njanirudh/robot_tracking/README.md

-# robot_tracking
+# Robot Tracking
-Code and documentation for the task of tracking a robot using Computer Vision
+Code and documentation for the task of tracking a robot using Computer Vision.